subsquid/docs/docs/develop-a-squid/substrate-processor/batch-processor-in-action.md

 sidebar_position: 70
 description: >-
   An idiomatic usage of the batch processor and the context
+title: Processor in action
 ---

-# Batch processor in action
+# `SubstrateBatchProcessor` in action

 An end-to-end idiomatic usage of `SubstrateBatchProcessor` can be inspected in the [squid-substrate-template](https://github.com/subsquid/squid-substrate-template) and also learned from more elaborate [examples](/develop-a-squid/examples).